 What This Means for the Industry

-Online gambling is not a new industry, but a restrained one.
+Gambling online is not a new industry, but a restrained one.
 Still illegal at the federal level, it is difficult for online gambling and gaming merchants to maximize their potential.
-However, with sites like DraftKings and FanDuel delicately walking the line between hobby and gambling, some further definition is required for the industry to thrive.The proponents of online gambling far outweigh the opponents, and that is only expected to tip more in the proponents’ favor as time goes on.
+However, with sites like DraftKings and FanDuel delicately walking the line between hobby and gambling, some further definition is required for the industry to thrive.The proponents of e-gambling far outweigh the opponents, and that is only expected to tip more in the proponents’ favor as time goes on.
 Introducing the industry in another state could lead to more states taking initiative on internet gambling, providing more options for merchants.

-Additionally, fantasy sports sites like DraftKings that have come under fire recently may choose relocate to a state that allows online gambling in the future.
-With all that being said, the outlook on online gambling remains promising.
+Additionally, fantasy sports sites like DraftKings that have come under fire recently may choose relocate to a state that allows such in the future.
+The outlook on online gambling remains promising nonetheless.
 Merchants and industry experts seek further definition on what is and isn’t considered gambling, and as that definition comes, more opportunities to thrive could become available for U.S. gaming merchants.

 Online Gambling Merchant Accounts